 When someone suffers from an anxiety disorder, such as Generalised Anxiety Disorder (GAD), the associated stress can disrupt daily activities and affect the person’s relationships, work productivity and general happiness.
-Often, if we conjure up the picture of someone with anxiety, we might imagine a sense of nervous energy, poor attention and an inability to concentrate, or even panic.
+Often, if you conjure up the picture of someone with anxiety, you may imagine a sense of nervous energy, poor attention and an inability to concentrate, or even panic.

 What is high-functioning anxiety?